gogetdata/ggd-recipes/docs/source/make-metarecipe.rst

 [:ref:`Click here to return to the home page <home-page>`]

+For general information on meta-recipes see :ref:`Meta-Recipes <meta-recipes>`

 ggd make-meta-recipe is used to create a ggd data meta-recipe from a single or group of script which contains the information on extracting and processing the data.